reutyshai/SolidExcercise/README.md

 1. **Single Responsibility Principle (SRP)**:
     - Each class has a specific responsibility.
-For example, `Customer` is solely responsible for customer data management, while `FillFormField` handles filling forms.
+For example, `Customer` is solely responsible for customer data management, while `FormFillable` handles filling forms.
 This separation allows for easier modifications and testing.

 2. **Open/Closed Principle (OCP)**:
-    - The use of interfaces, such as `UniversalDriver` and `Form`, allows for easy extension of functionality without modifying existing code.
+    - The use of interfaces, such as `UniversalDriver` and `FormFillable`, allows for easy extension of functionality without modifying existing code.
 For instance, new browser drivers can be added without changing the core test logic.

 3. **Liskov Substitution Principle (LSP)**: